Take a walk outdoors this spring!

 “Deep down at the molecular heart of life, the trees and we are essentially identical.” – Carl Sagan

-Observe the blossoms/flowers.
+Observe the buds and blossoms.

 As you walk, you may see a spectacular magnolia in full bloom, a birch draped with dangling yellow catkins, or the striking brilliant yellow display of forsythia.
 But look also for the flowers of trees we rarely think of as flowering, like oaks.
 Deciduous trees (angiosperms) all flower; conifers (gymnosperms) do not.
 But all produce pollen.
 Think about the ways the plants you see are pollinated.
 We rely on insect pollination to produce much of our food — that’s why news stories about declining bee populations and the perils of pesticides are so important.
 Trees and plants with heavy, sticky pollen need the help of insects, bats, and birds to transport it blossom to blossom, tree to tree.
 For an additional challenge, check out ACER’s Tree, Shrub and Flower Activity Suites here!